 The gift was a Child.
 And the Child had great purpose attached to His life.
 And He fulfilled that purpose with perfect devotion.
 I wonder, could we, one more time, consider the beauty of that gift that was a Child...

 He existed before time; and He shall remain after it.
 He existed in eternity yesterday as tomorrow.
 To Him both were, and are, but the present, so that He would once say, "Before Abraham was, I am."
 Humanity has always been absolutely restricted to a life lived only in the present.
-But before the "Baby" came to our world, He never knew such menial restrictions.
+But before this Baby came to our world, He never knew such menial restrictions.

 Nor could limitations of space be imposed upon Him as the pre-incarnate God.
 He was everywhere in all places at once.
 He existed in all existence.
 Not in the pantheistic sense, but in the sense of His omniscience and power.
 He was everywhere in all of the universe, and yet, was distinct from it as its Creator.
 This Child, before he was a child, was in the universe while at the same time encompassing it.
 He filled all space and occupied none.

-He knew nothing of the anguish of weakness.
-He knew nothing of tears born out of oppression.
+He knew nothing of the anguish, or fear, or weakness.
+He knew nothing of tears born out of sorrow.
 He knew nothing of hunger or thirst.
-Before He became the Child of Christmas, He knew only the creative joys of unlimited power.
+Before He became the Child of Christmas, He knew only the creative joy of unlimited power.

-He veiled Himself in the flesh of a little child and entered the world of his cherished creature to bring a message of hope, and love and redemption.
-And from the moment of His miraculous and humiliating birth, this once unlimited God began to experience the pain of all things human.
+He veiled Himself in the flesh of a little child and entered the world of his cherished creature to bring a message of love, forgiveness, and newness.
+In what was essentially only a moment of time, Jesus stepped from a throne of unlimited power to a lowly manger in order to reconcile two worlds.
+And from that first moment of His humiliating birth, this once unlimited God began to experience the pain of all things human.

 How unfamiliar and difficult that first breath of air must have been to a God who only a moment before had no need of air.
 But that was surely nothing compared to what was coming.

 He who had, only yesterday, spanned the universe without effort or loss of time, now would spend years just to traverse the lengths of Galilee, Samaria, and Judea.
-He who created our sun, and a trillion more like it, and flung them all into the Heavens with but a word, must now endure its disabling heat, and feel the sweat born of laboring under it.
+He who created our sun, and a trillion more like it, and who flung them all into the Heavens with but a word, must now endure its disabling heat and feel the sweat born of laboring under it.

 This Baby, who, as God, knew no needs of any kind, must now know the throes of hunger, feel the need for sleep, and experience the weakness of exhaustion.
-And, this One who had cast an angry and defiant Satan from Heaven, must now face him as a mere man.
-And finally, how horrible it must have been for the Essence of Life to lie down in the dark void of death, and that, in response to the needs of those who killed Him.
+And, this One who had cast an angry and defiant Satan from Heaven, must now, face his demonic treachery and wrath in the disabling limitations of His humanity.